wuba/react-native-echarts/docs/getting-started/write-a-simple-line-chart.md

 | --- | --- |
 | ![ios](./ios-line.png) | ![android](./android-line.jpg) |

-If you want to use the react-native-svg, just replace the SkiaChart with SvgChart.
+If you want to use the react-native-svg, just replace the SkiaChart with SvgChart and use 'svg' as renderer.

 Next you can find more configurations to use in @wuba/react-native-echarts from the [echarts examples](https://echarts.apache.org/examples/en/index.html).